ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 $ npm i axios vue-axios
 ```

-As you can see we also install axios.
+As you noticed we also installed axios.
 This is because vue-axios only focuses on the TypeScript bindings for Vue and does not include the actual axios library.
 Vue-axios basically turns the axios library into a plugin compatible for Vue.
 After that, we have to signal to Vue that we want to use this plugin.
-We add a Vue.use(...) statement in our main.ts so it looks like this:
+We add a `Vue.use(plugin, options)` statement in our main.ts so it looks like this:

 ```typescript
 import axios from 'axios';